 Traditional wireframes are really useful when explaining your product and what you’re building.
 Flat wireframes can be highly designed or just be rough impressions of what the final interface will look like.
 In the past, I’ve often been asked what I think the best wireframing tools are.
 Really, tools shouldn’t matter as long as the end result meets the need.
 But in my own personal experience Omnigraffle, Balsamiq, Illustrator or Sketch have worked really well.
 I’d feel confident recommending them to any team or individual designer.
 In the end, you’ll most likely choose the tool dependent on different factors like size, team location, and scope of the project.

 Ultimately your wireframe should convey just the right amount of detail and not more.
 So here are a few practical tips I’ve found handy when building my own wireframes.

 Annotate your wireframes.
-People are visual creatures so wireframes more then other project document will be the most read document.
+People are visual creatures so wireframes will be the document they read the most.
 Using short annotations and go a long way in helping teams understand things like behaviors and user scenarios.
-Pay attention to your length of text.
+Pay attention to your length of the text.
 It’s easy to go overboard.
 Long and verbose annotations can be tedious to read and can cause team members to tune out.

 Use grids to build structure, simplicity, and consistency into your wireframes.
 This will help set the course for the final layout and help engineers think through the various views needed to build the project.